bancorprotocol/carbon-app/docs/overlapping.md

 2. External Market Price

 But it doesn't display the calculated market price !
-If neither user market price nor extern market price are defined, the chart is **disabled**.
+If neither user market price nor external market price are defined, the chart is **disabled**.

 ### Marginal Price
 The marginal price displayed depends on the state of the form :